 - A product manufacturer who ignores a dangerous design defect or manufacturing malfunction is not exercising reasonable care to protect consumers who purchase or use the product from physical harm.

 - An event facilitator who fails to hire and maintain adequate security for a large and hectic event is not exercising reasonable care.
 This is because patrons may be in danger of assault or injury from the reasonably foreseeable actions of other patrons that the event manager or company should be aware of.

 It is important to note that mere failure to exercise reasonable care does not automatically create liability.
 The lack of reasonable care must cause quantifiable harm to the plaintiff.
 In sum, establishing a negligence claim requires showing the following elements: i) the defendant owed plaintiff a duty to exercise reasonable care; ii) the defendant breached the duty; iii) the defendant’s breach was the direct cause of the plaintiff’s injuries.Our Novi Accident Lawyers Are Here to Help

 At the Neumann Law Group, our experienced Novi accident attorneys will work diligently to get you the compensation you deserve for your harm.
 We believe in holding negligent parties responsible for their actions.
 You can rest assured that you are getting competent legal advice every step of the way.
-Attorney Neumann has a stellar reputation and received many accolades, one of which includes The National Academy of Personal Injury Attorney’s Inc. Top 10 Attorney Award of 2014.
-While much of the firm is devoted to personal injury cases, we also take on criminal defense, real estate, estate planning, family law, collections and mediations.
-To learn more, please feel free to contact us online or call us toll free at 1-800-525-6386 for a free consultation.
+While much of the firm is devoted to personal injury cases, we also take on criminal defense, real estate, estate planning, family law, collections and mediations in all of our communities served.
+To learn more, please feel free to contact us online or call us toll free at (800) 525-6386 for a free consultation.